lightstep/opentelemetry-examples/collector/envoy/README.md

 # Ingest Envoy metrics using OTEL Collector's Prometheus receiver

 This example illustrates how you can ingest Envoy metrics using the OTEL collector's Prometheus receiver.
-Envoy exposes a Prometheus compatible endpoint with the metrics.
+Envoy exposes a Prometheus compatible metrics endpoint.

 ## Requirements